Scottish Gaelic place names

 The following place names are either derived from Scottish Gaelic or have Scottish Gaelic equivalents:

 Endonyms

 Scotland

 The place type in the list for Scotland records all inhabited areas as City.
-There are only eight Scottish cities; they are Aberdeen, Dundee, Dunfermline, Edinburgh, Glasgow, Inverness, Perth and Stirling.
+According to British government definitions, there are only eight Scottish cities; they are Aberdeen, Dundee, Dunfermline, Edinburgh, Glasgow, Inverness, Perth and Stirling.
 The other locations may be described by such terms as town, burgh, village, hamlet, settlement, estate depending on their size and administrative status.
-The use of the term City for any inhabited area is US usage.
+Many other smaller settlements have been described as cities traditionally.

 Canada

 Names in italics are not on Cape Breton Island, where Canadian Gaelic is still spoken.
 Each of the place names are in Nova Scotia, which was founded as a Scottish colony.

 Exonyms

 The following are Scottish Gaelic placenames for places that do not use Scottish Gaelic: